showanish/Proof-of-Stake-project/starter/README.md

-# Polygon-Module 1: Building with Polygon Bridge
+# Building with Polygon Bridge

 Deploying an NFT collection on Ethereum and mapping it to Polygon, while also using an image generation tool like DALL-E 2 or Midjourney for the NFT images, is an exciting project.
 Here's a step-by-step guide on how to achieve this: